Curious about what is meant by the term "Green Beauty"

 There are many different reasons to opt for green beauty products and to be honest the reasons come down to your own individual beliefs and ideas.

 However, this I know to be true, when you choose green beauty products you leave a positive impact on absolutely everything.
-By choosing green beauty products it will:
+By choosing green beauty products they will:

 People who embrace green beauty products realise the full effect consumerism is having on the planet, as a result they are choosing to shop with consciousness, opting to turn away from mainstream trends.